- Creator

 - Access to materials

-The Irving Davis/Pan-African Skills Project collection consists of biographical information on Irving Davis, proposals and policies of PASP, and correspondence relating to the Project, 1970-1981.
+The Pan-African Skills Project collection consists of a memorial program for Irving Davis, proposals and policies of PASP, and correspondence relating to the Project.
 There are also flyers documenting PASP's projects and fund-raisers.

 Biographical/historical information

-Irving Davis (1937-1981), an activist during the 1960's and 70's, conceived and founded the Pan-African Skills Project (PASP) based on Pan-African/Black Nationalist philosophies.
-The main aim of PASP was to send skilled African Americans to work in newly independent African nations to assist with their development programs and process.
-Started as a project of the Africa Commission of the National Committee of Black Churchmen, within a few years of its inception it was mutually agreed that PASP should be an independent organization.
+Irving Davis (1937-1981), an activist during the 1960s and 1970s, conceived and founded the Pan-African Skills Project (PASP), based on Pan-African/Black Nationalist philosophies.
+The main aim of PASP was to send skilled African Americans to work in newly independent African nations to assist with their development programs.
+Started as a project of the Africa Commission of the National Committee of Black Churchmen, within a few years of its inception, it was mutually agreed that PASP should be an independent organization.

-PSAP projects included the sponsorship of the Economic Development and African-Afro-American Relations conference in 1971 in Dar es Salaam, Tanzania.
-The conference provided a platform for Afro-American and African churchmen to discuss Black/African theology, education, economic development and trans-continental relations.
+PASP projects included the sponsorship of the Economic Development and African-Afro-American Relations conference, in 1971, in Dar es Salaam, Tanzania.
+The conference provided a platform for Afro-American and African churchmen to discuss Black/African theology, education, economic development, and transcontinental relations.
 The proceedings of the conference can be found in the book Black Faith and Black Solidarity.

 Administrative information